SexChrLab/SCC-alignment/01_custom_config/README.md

 # Custom Config JSON

 These scripts can be used to help you to generate custom config JSONs to hold the required information to run sex chromosome complement (SCC) methods on your sequencing data.
 These scripts take a table of sample IDs with the sequencing files associated with those samples as input and produces a config json containing sample information and place holders for other variables used in the sex chromosome complement aware alignment protocols.
-It is intended to have a separate config for DNA based analyses (`SCC_check` and `SCC-aware_VariantCalling`) and RNA based analysis (`gene_quantification_RNAseq`).
+It is intended to have a separate config for DNA based analyses (`SCC_check` for DNA samples and `SCC-aware_VariantCalling`) and RNA based analysis (`gene_quantification_RNAseq`).

 # Steps